mo-foss/vclap-plugin/README.md

-# vclap
+# CLAP plugin in V
 Demonstration of a [CLAP](https://github.com/free-audio/clap) audio plugin in V.

-Currently it does nothing besides being correctly built against official CLAP headers and loading into a DAW without any errors.
+Built on top of [clap](https://github.com/odiroot/clap-lib) library for V language.

+Current features:

+- Builds a spec-compliant CLAP plugin.
+- Shows a barebones GUI based on XCB/X11 (no controls).
-**Note**: Only tested on Linux.
+- Runs under Bitwig Studio on Linux.

 ## Quickstart